mingzhe93/screen_reader_tts/docs/DESIGN_SPEC.md

 - Voice creation works offline
 - Voice is persisted to disk
 - Reusing a saved voice does not require re-processing the reference audio

+### 2.3 Validate engine independently
+As a developer, I can validate the Python engine without the Tauri app so troubleshooting boundaries are clear.

+Acceptance criteria:
+- `/health`, `/voices`, `/speak`, `/cancel`, and WS stream can be tested with simple scripts/CLI
+- Default voice `"0"` can produce audio before cloning is configured
+- Auth behavior is testable without app bootstrapping code

 ---